liamjxu/ground_news_webscraper/README.md

 The crawling happens on 3 different levels:
 1. **To collect the topic list**
-   1. BFS on the topics that are offered on `ground.news`
+   * BFS on the topics that are offered on [ground.news](https://ground.news/)
-2. **To collect the story lists within each topic list**
+2. **To collect the story lists for each topic within the collected topic list**
-   1. Each story has multiple articles
+   * Each story has multiple articles
-3. **To collect the full texts for each topic**
+3. **To collect the full texts for each article**
-   1. Currently we only attempted to keep higher quality stories
+   * The collected articles are organized under each story and the same stroy might exist for the different stories.

 The data:
 1. **Topic**: the highest level, which is one of